andre-fs-ferreira/BraTS_2023_2024_solutions/README.md

 1. conda create --name wdm_submit python=3.10.1
 2. pip install:

-   1. pip install nibabel
+   1. pip install -r requirements_synth.txt
-   2. pip install monai
-   3. pip install blobfile
-   4. pip install PyWavelets

 🤞 After running all commands, all dependencies should be installed.
 We performed our final tests on the 15 of October of 2024.
 If you find difficulties matching the versions, try to install the versions avaiable at that time.